Clean The LibraryShelf finder & guide · unofficial

 Two friends, Floor 1

-One person parks on a hub pile with Assemble and Sort.
-The other takes Golden Diamond and runs stacks to 1A through 1N.
+One person parks on a hub pile and groups books by destination shelf.
+The other runs the stacks to 1A through 1J.
 No stairs, no crossed aisles.

 Trio